Anthony Edwards (actor): Television and film

 His film appearances following ER included the science fiction film Thunderbirds (2004), the psychological thriller film The Forgotten (2004) and the crime thriller film Zodiac (2007).
 In 2010, Edwards appeared in the movie Motherhood, which set a record for the biggest bomb in British cinema history by garnering £88 on 11 tickets on opening weekend.
 Motherhood did not fare much better in the United States, earning $93,388 in three weeks of release.
 At the time, he said he took the role because "it seemed like a very organic and real thing.
 It really kind of reminded me of what the dynamic in a family is like."
 Edwards reunited with Val Kilmer, another actor from Top Gun, when he voiced one of the fighter jets in the Disneytoon Studios film Planes (2013).

 In 2018, Edwards was cast in the recurring role in the third season of Netflix's Designated Survivor as Mars Harper, the President's Chief of Staff.
 In 2020, he served as an executive producer of the film adaptation of Martin Moran's The Tricky Part.
 In 2022, Edwards was cast as Alan Reed in Netflix's docu-series Inventing Anna.

 Honors and awards

 Edwards received four Emmy nominations for Outstanding Lead Actor in a Drama Series for ER and won as an executive producer on Outstanding Television Movie winner Temple Grandin.
-He earned a People's Choice Award for Favorite Male Performer in a New Television Series (1995); and won six Screen Actors Guild Awards for: Outstanding Performance by a Male Actor in a Drama Series (1996 and 1998), and Best Ensemble Cast (1996, 1997, 1998 and 1999).
-He won the Golden Globe Award for Best Performance by an Actor in a Television Drama in 1998).
+He earned a People's Choice Award for Favorite Male Performer in a New Television Series for ER (1995); and won six Screen Actors Guild Awards for: Outstanding Performance by a Male Actor in a Drama Series (1996 and 1998), and Best Ensemble Cast (1996, 1997, 1998 and 1999), all for ER.
+He won the Golden Globe Award for Best Performance by an Actor in a Television Drama in 1998) for ER.

 Edwards also won a Daytime Emmy for the production of the underground rock documentary N.Y.H.C.
 (1999) and the telepic adaptation of Kimberly Willis Holt's 1998 coming of age novel My Louisiana Sky (2001), and earned the Carnegie Medal Award for My Louisiana Sky (2003).